CentOS-PaaS-SIG/linchpin/config/README.rst

 the trigger phrase '[test]' is included in the comment a set of tests will be kicked off.
 These tests are orchestrated via jenkins in the `Centos CI openshift environment <https://jenkins-continuous-infra.apps.ci.centos.org/>`_.

 The point of these tests is to verify that linchpin works correctly in a variety of different environments.
 We currently exercise current releases of both Centos and Fedora.
-On those targets only the dummy and libvirt driver are currently tested but there are plans to expand this.
+On those targets we test the following drivers: dummy, duffy and libvirt.
+We are continuing to expand this.

 These targets are provided as containers which are deployed inside the openshift environment.